cernekee/ics-openconnect/README.md

 On the host side you'll need to install:

 * Android SDK in your $PATH (both platform-tools/ and tools/ directories)
-* javac 1.6 and a recent version of Apache ant in your $PATH
+* javac 1.8 and a recent version of Apache ant in your $PATH
 * Use the Android SDK Manager to install API 19
-* NDK r10d, nominally under /opt/android-ndk-r10d
+* NDK r16b, nominally unzipped under /opt/android-sdk-linux\_x86/
 * Host-side gcc, make, etc. (Red Hat "Development Tools" group or Debian build-essential)
 * git, autoconf, automake, and libtool